-Under the plan, U.S. residents with a work eligible social security number will receive an Economic Impact Payment.
+Under the plan, U.S. residents, permanent resident aliens, or qualified resident aliens with a work eligible social security number may receive an Economic Impact Payment.
 Please keep in mind there are stipulations, such as payments to individuals who may still be claimed as dependents by their parents.
 The standard calculation structure is as follows:

 Do I need to take action?

 No, for most taxpayers, payments are automatic, and no further action is needed.
-This includes taxpayers who filed tax returns in 2018 and 2019 and most seniors and retirees.
+This includes taxpayers who filed tax returns for 2019 and 2020 and most seniors and retirees.

 - If you do not receive Social Security benefits or elected to receive your tax refund by check and have not provided the IRS with a bank account, you will most likely receive a check by mail.

-For security reasons, the IRS plans to mail a letter regarding payment to the taxpayer’s last known address within 15 days after the payment is made.
-The letter will provide information on how the payment was made and how to report any failure to receive the payment.
+It is expected the IRS will conduct the payment process in a similar manner in which they did the CARES Act payments in March 2020.
+Therefore, for security reasons, the IRS may mail a letter regarding the payment to the taxpayer’s last known address within 15 days after the payment is made.
+The letter will most likely provide information on how the payment was made and how to report any failure to receive the payment.

 Additional information, updates, and to verify IRS communications, please visit www.irs.gov.

-Depending on the state, claims may be filed in person, by telephone, or online.
+Depending on the state, unemployment claims may be filed in person, by telephone, or online.

 You should contact your state's unemployment insurance program as soon as possible after becoming unemployed.